-Put simply, you'd always always want to protect data when possible, so yes, Cyber Essentials is worth it.
+Put simply, you'd always want to protect data when possible, so yes, Cyber Essentials is worth it.

 Cyber Essentials makes it easy to understand which areas of your Cyber Security require attention by setting the cyber security standards your organisation will be assessed against.